Storer Communications: The Miami channel 10 license scandal

 Storer purchased WFTL-TV (channel 23), a UHF station in Fort Lauderdale, in November 1954 and moved it to Miami as WGBS-TV.
 Storer repeatedly pursued a VHF allocation for WGBS, including the hotly contested channel 10, while also litigating existing FCC ownership limits of five VHF stations and two UHF stations, an effort that failed before the U.S. Supreme Court.
 The limitations also prevented the company from winning the channel 9 license in Wheeling.
 At one point, Storer threatened to move the company's offices out of Miami Beach unless the market's VHF stations were converted to UHF.
 WCKT (channel 7) signed on and stripped WGBS-TV of their NBC affiliation, forcing the station to operate as an independent.
 Storer took WGBS-TV dark in April 1957 and sold the tower, studios and land to channel 10 permit winner National Airlines, allowing WPST-TV to sign on ahead of schedule.
 Storer suffered a $433,000 loss while operating WGBS-TV.

 After it was revealed that the FCC, in particular commissioner Richard A. Mack, had been directly influenced by National Airlines, the commission reopened the bidding process for the channel 10 license.
-During a congressional investigation, FCC chairman John C. Doerfer testified he previously flew to Miami on a Storer-owned plane and been a guest of Storer on a yacht while Storer had at least one case pending before the commission.
+During a congressional investigation, FCC chairman John C. Doerfer testified he previously flew to Miami on a Storer-owned plane and had been a guest of Storer on a yacht while Storer had at least one case pending before the commission.
 Doerfer resigned as FCC chairman and was subsequently employed as Storer's legal counsel, and later, as a vice-president.
 (Note: After WPST-TV's license was revoked, Storer repurchased the tower for a facility upgrade for WGBS-FM.)